HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 WordPress was one of the pioneers of native lazy-loading adoption, and between versions 5.5 and 5.9, it didn't actually omit the attribute from LCP candidates.
 So it's worth exploring the extent to which WordPress is still contributing to this anti-pattern.

-**72%**
-_The percent of mobile pages using native lazy-loading on their LCP image that also use WordPress._

 {{ figure_markup(
   content="72%",
   caption="The percent of mobile pages using native lazy-loading on their LCP image that also use WordPress.",